anish661/9RulesOfDebugging/README.md

     •  Another strategy he mentions is comparing to a good one, he mentions 2 debug logs side by side.
 1 with the bug and 1 thats in good condition.
 Going though these although boring can be effective.
     •  If you replace 4 parts on a board to fix your problem.
 Great you fixed it, but you now have no idea what was broken.
 So just replace one thing at a time and keep in mind of what changed since it last worked.
-    •  Its hard for a bug to keep hiding when its hiding place keeps getting cut in half

 Chapter Summary